Ms. Koizumi Loves Ramen Noodles: Characters

 Koizumi is an enigmatic, beautiful girl with pale skin who has recently moved into the neighborhood.
-Appearing mostly cold and antisocial, the only time her facade is broken is when ramen is involved; either when she consumes it with ravenous delight (when they sport unusual flavors), or when she shares her extensive knowledge about types and ways of preparation.
+Appearing mostly cold and antisocial, the only time her facade is broken is when ramen is involved; either when she consumes it with ravenous delight (when they sport unusual flavors), or when she shares her extensive knowledge about types and ways of preparation, being a true ramen gourmet.
 She is fluent in German.